-Bita Mokhtar Masoumi, also known as Bita Masoumi is an Iranian visual designer and contemporary artist, born in 1984 in Kermanshah.
-She is known for her style of painting on discarded (or garbage) materials, called Recycled Painting.
+Bita Mokhtar Masoumi, also known as Bita Masoumi is a visual designer and contemporary artist, born in Iran.
+She is known for her style of painting on discarded materials such as paper packaging, called Recycled Painting.
+She is based in California.

 She grew up in Tehran with her painter grandfather—a student of the well-known Kamal-ol-Molk.
 Sensing a natural talent towards painting, Masoumi began taking formal painting classes at age 9.
 She learned painting from the reputable teacher such as Ms. Nami, Ms. Minoo Asadi.
 With the encouragement of her father, skills and brushes from her grandfather, and years of formal training—Masoumi was accepted in art school; however, it wasn't painting she pursued.
 By the time she began university, Masoumi had lost her father, and painting had become a strictly emotional experience for her.
 This led her to pursue graphic design in college, and keep painting as a private practice—a therapeutic and emotional outlet.